 Being a blogger takes some dedication, and since most of your money will come from ad revenue and affiliate marketing, you'll need to have an audience before you really get stable cash flow.

 That said, big blogs earn big bucks, and there's no reason you have to limit yourself to a single blog (I currently run multiple blogs that make money).

-Starting cash flow is, admittedly, pretty low for most bloggers.
+Starting cash flow can be pretty low for most new bloggers.
 You'll earn a small amount of money to start, and it takes time to build a profitable business by blogging.
-But, you can learn all the skills you need to make blogging work by taking a few classes online.